codenvy/docs/src/main/_docs/admin-guide/admin-configuration.md

 By default Codenvy runs over HTTP as this is simplest to install.
 There are two requirements for configuring HTTP/S:

 1. You must bind Codenvy to a valid DNS name.
 The HTTP mode of Codenvy allows us to operate over IP addresses.
 HTTP/S requires certificates that are bound to a DNS entries that you purchase from a DNS provider.
 2. A valid SSL certificate issued by a *trusted* issuer.
-Sometimes free certificates will fail given restrictions with JVMs.
+This would normally be a `.pem` file with certificate, key and intermediate certificates.
+Please avoid using free certificate issuers as their limitations cause issues with JVMs.

 To configure HTTP/S, in `codenvy.env`: